pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/03-pages.rst

 .. note::

-    In a live tutorial we recommend skipping this section for now and moving onto the next topic.
+    In a live tutorial we recommend skipping this section for now and moving onto the next chapter.
     However, we recommend coming back to this section before you run a real PsyNet experiment.

 Consent pages